-On July 9, 2020, the Company commenced the process to enter the United States market as a drone delivery operator.
+On July 9, 2020, the Company commenced the initial steps of the process to enter the United States market as a drone delivery operator.

 The Company is in discussions with various potential US-based partners who have expressed positive interest in working with DDC to provide the Company's proprietary systems to support drone delivery solutions for multiple vertical markets and use-cases in multiple geographies.